Jacob-C-Smith/gsdk/.ml/2025-7-6-feedback_stack.md

-   * Dynamic Resizing: Modify stack_push to automatically realloc the internal _p_data array (e.g.,
+   * Dynamic Resizing: Modify stack_push to automatically default_allocator the internal _p_data array (e.g.,
      doubling its size) when the stack is full.
 This would remove the fixed-capacity limitation and make the data structure more versatile.
    * `stack_size`: An O(1) function to get the current number of items in the stack.
 This is a